 From the case method to the moot court, modern legal education trains students to comply with legal authority, forever bowing to the whims of judges, professors and tutors.

 Us vs Them: A Case for Social Empathy:

-In the age of Trump, it is more important than ever to question how we can break down barriers between different people and end long-lasting feuds based on racism, xenophobia and bigotry.
+In the age of Trump, it is more important than ever before to question how we can break down barriers between people on the basis of race, religion, ethnicity and nationality.

-Krook argues that divisions can be mended if people come together to celebrate their similarities and diminish their differences.
+Krook argues that divisions can be mended if people come together to celebrate their similarities.
 This book offers practical solutions to the problems of alienation, racism, discrimination and bigotry in modern cities.